ampproject/amphtml/extensions/amp-consent/amp-consent.md

 AMP displays prompt UI on page load or by user interaction.
 The prompt UI is hidden based on the three user actions described below.

-AMP also supports external consent UI flow with the usage of `<amp-iframe>`.
+AMP also supports external consent UI flow via `promptUiSrc` which will load your custom iframe.
 More information about the communication of user actions can be found [below](#prompt-actions-from-external-consent-ui).

 #### Prompt UI for Stories